mstrlaw/mstrlaw/src/posts/2022-05-02-on-systems-and-resilient-engineering-teams.md

 <br>

-This pattern implies longer cycle times which means more time to validate that a feature is valuable to the business.
+This approach implies longer cycle times which means more time to validate that a feature is valuable to the business.
 The sooner we understand whether or not some feature is worth pursuing the sooner we can invest more time on it or drop it.

 <br>